 Six amazing movie scenes that almost didn’t happen

-As even the most casual movie fan could tell you, virtually every frame of a film – even a bad film – takes months of planning and creative development.
-That said, it’s quite startling just how many memorable movie scenes were either a last minute addition, or were very nearly left on the editing room floor!
+As even the most casual movie fan will tell you, virtually every frame of a film – even a bad film – takes months of planning and creative development.
+That said, it’s startling just how many memorable movie scenes were either last-minute additions or even very nearly left on the editing room floor!

 From pre-production re-thinks to post-production re-shoots, you wouldn’t believe how many iconic cinematic moments came this close to not winding up on the screen.
 With this in mind, here’s a round-up of six amazing movie scenes that almost never happened!